wethegreenpeople/PartyPlaylists/README.md

 # PartyPlaylists Web

-There is a web version of the partyplaylists application available at: https://partyplaylists.xyz The web verson of partyplaylists is built using c# and the blazor framework
+There is a web version of the partyplaylists application available at: https://partyplaylists.azurewebsites.net/

 # Partyplaylists Android